nus-cs2103-AY2324S1/tp/docs/team/cloud7050.md

 - Helped review a good portion of [team PRs](https://github.com/AY2324S1-CS2103-W14-3/tp/pulls?q=is%3Apr).
 I tried to be [quite thorough](https://nus-cs2103-ay2324s1.github.io/dashboards/contents/tp-comments.html#16-joel-leow-cloud7050-60-comments) and give many relevant comments.\
 Even if I was not one of the members who did the final approvals and merging of a PR, I would check out the merged PRs' changes and reviews to keep myself informed, and see if there was anything missed, opening various followup issues as needed ([example 1](https://github.com/AY2324S1-CS2103-W14-3/tp/issues/53) [example 2](https://github.com/AY2324S1-CS2103-W14-3/tp/issues/80) [example 3](https://github.com/AY2324S1-CS2103-W14-3/tp/issues/122)).
 - Pointed out miscellaneous things that may be notable, e.g. whether the [right git details were configured for the grading scipts](https://github.com/AY2324S1-CS2103-W14-3/tp/commits/master?after=7575f07d444894d96d1849ee81bbb0bdfcd05802+454&branch=master&qualified_name=refs%2Fheads%2Fmaster#:~:text=Remove%20rubbish-,DESKTOP%2DITF4GUD%5C94866,-committed%20on%20Oct), whether everyone was watching the repo as instructed by the course website, about the [use of automation](https://github.com/Cloud7050/js-canvastransfer) to save time with quizzes.
 - Contributed to GitHub/Telegram/Zoom discussions to help clarify/answer questions and add my thoughts.
-Discussed steps for how to accomplish certain tasks or areas that could be enhanced.
+Discussed steps for how to accomplish certain tasks or areas that could be enhanced (e.g. regex, git).

 ### Contributions beyond the project team